 What is the NXS stands for - Nightforce Extreme Scope, and NіghtFоrсе created this series specifically for the use by military operators and accomplished marksman.

-Built like a tank - Unlike similar riflescopes, this Nightforce model at 2-pounds of solid 6061-T6 aircraft grade aluminum is built like a tank.
+Built like a tank - Unlike similar riflescopes, this Nightforce long range scope weighs 2-pounds, made of solid 6061-T6 aircraft grade aluminum is built like a tank.

 The rugged housing of these riflescopes is very rugged, completely shockproof, waterproof and fogproof.